iZhenius/KnowledgeNotes/README.md

 A programmer can restrict a collection class to contain only one type of object using **Generics**.

 Generic code ensures **type safety**.
-The compiler uses **type-erasure** to remove all type parameters at the compile time to reduce the overload at runtime.
+The compiler uses **type-erasure** to remove all type parameters at the compile-time to reduce the overload at runtime.

 ```java
 public interface List<E> {